How to Take Your Dog to the Philippines

 What's on the Import Permit:

-- Buy the cage as early as possible so your dog will be acquainted with the cage he will be using on the flight.
+- Buy the cage as early as possible so your dog can become acquainted with it before the flight.

 I hope this article helps you travel with your dog.